 Some major symptoms are common across many types of cancer, ranging from common cancers like breast cancer to rare diseases like mesothelioma.
 These symptoms include a loss of appetite, a decrease in energy, and depression.
 Exercise can be effective in treating these symptoms.
 Intense physical activity triggers the release of dopamine and other endorphins, which can have a significant and long lasting effect on mood and outlook.
 Physical exercise also stimulates appetite, increases energy levels by regulating insulin production in the body, and helps prevent insomnia by stimulating healthy sleep.

 Any exercise programs that are conducted during cancer recovery or chemotherapy should be approved by a doctor or other medical professional.
 Different types of cancer may not allow for certain physical movements or other motions, so finding the appropriate physical therapy and exercises for an individual’s tailored recovery program is essential.
+If you’re in Oklahoma, for example, you may wish to check out LifeMotion Physical Therapy to see if they may be able to help you.

 There are many excellent cardiovascular exercises that can be used as part of a cancer recovery program.
 Swimming is an excellent low intensity cardiovascular exercise, which avoids putting excessive strain on any joints.
 Swimming requires the use of muscles all over the body, and can be tailored from a low intensity swim, to a high level cardiovascular workout.